We're on Instagram. Follow @rifleconfigurator

 The LAT's third selector position is called ARSE, for Assisted Reset Semi Enhanced.
 In this position the bolt carrier's rearward movement pushes on the reset lever and mechanically forces the trigger forward against your finger, so the trigger resets at the speed of the action rather than waiting for you to release it.
 The firearm stays semi-automatic: one trigger function fires one round, and letting off the trigger stops the string immediately.

-Drop-in AR-15 forced reset trigger cassette with a flat trigger bow and 3-position architecture
+Drop-in AR-15 forced reset trigger cassette with a 3-position selector architecture

 Assisted-reset triggers ship as a self-contained drop-in cassette that seats in a standard AR-15 lower with the included anti-walk pins (Credit: opticsplanet.com)